EzehCL/Copywriting-Portfolio/README.md

 # Professional Experience
 - Freelance Copywriter – Remote 						                                                           March.
 2025 – Present

-•	Developed compelling email campaigns and social media posts for 2+ small businesses.
+•	Developing compelling email campaigns and social media posts for 2+ small businesses.

-•	Crafted persuasive product descriptions, improving readability and engagement.
+•	Crafting persuasive product descriptions, improving readability and engagement.

-•	Optimized content for SEO, increasing organic traffic and engagement.
+•	Optimizing content for SEO, increasing organic traffic and engagement.

 # Projects
-### Project 1: Products Description
+### Project 1: Product Description
 -Description: These are clear, persuasive product descriptions that highlight benefits, build trust, and turn browsers into buyers

 -Goal: This is to increase product appeal and online sales